 La Galleria Vittorio Emanuele II, one of the world’s oldest shopping malls, is a pleasant 30 minute walk from Bocconi’s main academic buildings.
 A historical site in its own right, the Galleria connects two of Milan’s most famous landmarks: la Basilica Cattedrale Metropolitana di Santa Maria Nascente and il Teatro Alla Scala, better known as il Duomo and La Scala, respectively.

-The program at Bocconi University is for Wharton students and College Economics majors only.
+The program at Bocconi University is for Wharton students and declared College Economics majors only.